opencanarias/taple-docsite/docs/technology/governance.md

 Policies are the rules by which we define permissions and roles, i.e. who is allowed to do what things in a TAPLE network.

 ### Smart Contracts
-Un [smart contract](./smart-contracts.md) es un programa autoejecutable diseñado para automatizar, verificar y emitir eventos de actulización de sujetos de forma segura y transparente sin la necesidad de intermediarios.
+Los [smart contract](./smart-contracts.md) son programas autoejecutables que permiten automatizar, verificar y emitir eventos de actulización de sujetos de forma segura y transparente sin la necesidad de intermediarios.

 :::caution